-How to become an Actor in London
+How to become an Actor in the UK

 With thousands upon thousands of people dreaming of becoming an actor, the acting world can often make you feel like a little fish in a big pond.
 So how do you become the actor that stands out?
 The actor who makes the casting directors stop and take notice.
 A performer who convinces them that you are what they're looking for.

 Acting is a harsh industry, and the first thing you need to understand is that you are going to have a lot of people tell you "no" or tell you that "you're not quite what we're looking for", and it hurts.
 But with the right training, support, work ethic and attitude those nos will soon turn to yeses.

 So how do you start becoming an actor?